yast/yast-storage-ng/README.md

 This is a technoligy preview to demonstrate:

-- libstorage-bgl-eval supports:
+- libstorage-ng supports:

   * filesystems on disks without a partition table

   * MD RAIDs can be changed to be partitioned or unpartitions on the fly

-- use of libstorage-bgl-eval from Ruby/YaST without legacy code
+- use of libstorage-ng from Ruby/YaST without legacy code

 The module is entirely unsupported.